 When evaluating proposals from multiple vendors, one of the hardest areas to compare is the pricing for the proposed project.
 Because there are no standards governing the processing of electronic data, most vendors follow their own proprietary workflow, and base their pricing on that workflow.
-Even when looking at the pricing for discrete portions of an electronic discovery project, such as conversion to TIFF, it is often difficult to compare multiple vendor proposals because some vendors bundle the pricing for this step with other processing steps.
+Even when looking at the pricing for discrete portions of an electronic discovery project, such as conversion to TIFF, it is often difficult to compare multiple vendor proposals because some vendors bundle the pricing for this step with other processing steps, or approach it in different manners, as discussed below.

 The number of options for processing electronic data for review and production also make it difficult to compare proposals from multiple vendors.
-While the vast majority of all electronic data was traditionally converted to TIFF for review and production (either on paper or in load files), more and more vendors are changing their processes to allow the review to take place in "native" format.
-Because of the predominance of TIFFing, the vast majority of electronic discovery projects were priced on a per page basis, and while the cost of TIFFing is not the only cost associated with processing e-data for review under the traditional model, it represents a significant portion of the overall cost of the process.
-However, as more and more e-data is reviewed in native format, the pricing of electronic discovery projects has moved towards volume or gigabyte" based pricing, which is not the only cost associated with processing e-data for review under this model, but also represents a significant portion of the overall cost of the project.
+While the vast majority of all electronic data was traditionally converted (to TIFF, PDF or HTML, for example) for review and production (either on paper or in load files), it is becoming much more prevalent for vendors to offer processes allowing the review to take place in "native" format.
+Because of the prior predominance of conversion to image, the vast majority of electronic discovery projects were priced on a per-page basis, and while the cost of conversion to image is not the only cost associated with processing e-data for review under the traditional model, it represents a significant portion of the overall cost of the process.
+However, as more and more e-data is reviewed in native format, the pricing of electronic discovery projects has moved towards volume or "gigabyte" based pricing, which, while not the only cost associated with processing e-data for review under this model, may still represent a significant portion of the overall cost of the project.
+Per-page quotes are an almost meaningless benchmark.

 A few observations are in order before delving into the nuts and bolts of pricing.
-The cost to process e-data for review and production (whether to TIFF, PDF, Native or some other format) is by far the most expensive and time consuming component of the electronic discovery process.
-Therefore, any steps that can reduce the amount of data to be processed, whether by harvesting only potentially responsive data - as opposed to copying entire hard drives - or by eliminating non-relevant data by culling out system files, using date filters or keyword searches, will almost certainly reduce both the time it takes to process the data for review as well as the overall cost of the project.
-Using objective criteria to remove non-responsive data from the review set using filtering technology (whether keyword or concept based) will always be more efficient, and cost effective, than using human reviewers to eliminate this data.
+Aside from the review costs, the cost to process e-data for review and production (whether to TIFF, PDF, native or some other format) may be by far one of the most expensive and time-consuming components of the electronic discovery process.
+Therefore, any steps to reduce the amount of data to be processed, will almost certainly reduce both the time it takes to process the data for review as well as the overall cost of the project.
+As opposed to copying entire hard drives or network shares, the volume may be reduced in any number of ways, such as by eliminating non-relevant data by culling out system files, using date filters or keyword searches, or by identifying only targeted subsets of the preserved or collected data (i.e., folders, directories or other specific areas) containing potentially relevant data.
+Using mutually-agreeable objective criteria, agreed upon by the parties, to remove clearly irrelevant data from the processing and review set will always be more efficient, and cost effective, than using human reviewers to eliminate this data.
+(This can be accomplished during your meet and confer in a litigation matter; see page 31, supra.)
+Critical to any process employed to narrow the data for processing and review is consistency and process documentation.
+This ensures a reasonable, defensible process as discovery proceeds.